Photo © Rocky Raybell, 2015. License: CC BY 2.0

-The moon is frequently referred to along with the sun (Joshua 10:12; Psalms 72:5, 7, 17; 89:36-37; Eccl.
-12:2; Isaiah 24:23, etc.), and also by itself (Psalms 8:3; 121:6).
+The Moon is frequently referred to in Scripture along with the Sun (Joshua 10:12; Psalm 72:5, 7, 17; 89:36-37; Eccl.
+12:2; Isaiah 24:23, etc.), and also by itself (Psalm 8:3; 121:6).

-The moon was created by God on the 4th day of Creation, to be, with the sun, “for signs, and for seasons, and for days, and years” (Genesis 1:14-16).
+The Moon was created by God on the 4th day of Creation, to be, with the sun, “for signs, and for seasons, and for days, and years” (Genesis 1:14-16).

 A lunation was, among the Jews, the period of a month, and several of their festivals were held on the day of the new moon.

 The great brilliance of the Moon in Eastern countries led to its being early an object of idolatrous worship (Deuteronomy 4:19; 17:3; Job 31:26), a form of idolatry against which the Jews were warned (Deuteronomy 4:19; 17:3).

 “Ur was consecrated to the worship of Sin, the Babylonian Moon-god.
 It shared this honor, however, with another city, and this city was Haran, or Harran.
 Harran was in Mesopotamia, and took its name from the highroad which led through it from the east to the west.